coin-or/rbfopt/README.rst

 platforms, we suggest having a look at the AMPL `opensource solvers
 <http://ampl.com/products/solvers/open-source/>` (also `here
 <http://ampl.com/dl/open/>`) for static binaries. **Note:** These
-binaries are quite outdated: *much* better performance can be obtained compiling Bonmin from scratch (Bonmin contains Ipopt as well), especially if using a different solver from the default Mumps, e.g., ma27.
+binaries are quite outdated: better performance can be obtained compiling Bonmin from scratch (Bonmin contains Ipopt as well), especially if using a different solver from the default Mumps, e.g., ma27.
 Remember to compile Bonmin and Ipopt with ASL support.